WCKN

 WCKN (92.5 FM) is a radio station broadcasting a country music format.
 Licensed to Moncks Corner, South Carolina, United States, the station serves the Charleston, South Carolina area.
-The station is currently owned by the Charleston Radio Group subsidiary of Saga Communications.
+The station is owned by Saga Communications as part of its Charleston Radio Group.
 The station's studios are located in Charleston (east of the Cooper River) and the transmitter tower is in Mount Pleasant.

 History

 This station started out at 92.1 with 3,000 watts and the letters WTWE and was licensed to Manning, South Carolina.

 In 1986, WTWE moved to 92.5 and became WHLZ "Wheels 92.5", a country radio station, broadcasting at 100,000 watts while remaining licensed to Manning.
 It was one of the biggest country stations in the Carolinas, with a signal from Lumberton, NC to Charleston, SC.

 92.5 moved closer to Charleston in 2003 and became hot adult contemporary WCSQ "Coast 92.5," while the country format and WHLZ call letters moved to a smaller station licensed to Marion, South Carolina, near Florence.
 WCSQ changed its format to top 40 with the call letters WIHB in 2005 with the moniker B92.
 It mainly competed with the more established top 40 in the market, WSSX, although B92 had more of a rhythmic lean.

 In 2009, WIHB applied for a taller tower with power reduced to 77,000 watts.